Roquan Smith: Chicago Bears

-2018 season
+2018

-Smith was drafted by the Chicago Bears with the eighth overall pick in the first-round of the 2018 NFL Draft.
+Smith was selected by the Chicago Bears with the eighth overall pick in the first-round of the 2018 NFL draft.

 His contract signing was significantly delayed due to contract disputes between the Bears and Smith's agency CAA Football over language in his rookie contract stating whether his guaranteed money would be reclaimed by the team if he was suspended due to the NFL's new rule outlawing contact leading with the helmet.
 CAA argued for wording that would protect Smith's guaranteed earnings, while the Bears preferred for decisions to be determined by the league, a situation that was exacerbated by skepticism surrounding the rule and the frequency of tackling in Smith's role.
 On August 14, the Bears signed Smith to a fully guaranteed four-year, $18.47 million contract that included a signing bonus of $11.51 million.
 He was the last first-round pick in his draft class to sign with his team.

 In his NFL debut in Week 1 against the Green Bay Packers on NBC Sunday Night Football, Smith recorded a sack on the Packers' quarterback DeShone Kizer on his first career snap.
 In Week 6 against the Miami Dolphins, Smith made 13 tackles.
 In Week 9 against the Buffalo Bills, Smith made 13 tackles as the Bears won the game 41–9.
 In Week 10 against the Detroit Lions, he made 10 tackles and sacked quarterback Matthew Stafford, while the Bears won 34–22, while also leading the team in tackles in both of these weeks.
-In Week 12 against the Detroit Lions, he made 11 tackles and sacked quarterback Stafford in a 23–16 win.
+In Week 12 against the Lions, he made 11 tackles and sacked quarterback Stafford in a 23–16 win.

 In Week 14 against the Los Angeles Rams, Smith made six tackles and recorded his first career interception off Jared Goff and returned the ball 22 yards to the four-yard line as the Bears won 15–6.
 In Week 15 against the Green Bay Packers, Smith made 10 tackles in a 24–17 win.
 In Week 16 against the San Francisco 49ers, Smith made nine tackles and sacked Nick Mullens in a 14–9 win.
 On December 30, during a Week 17 game against the Minnesota Vikings, Smith had six tackles as the Bears defeated the Vikings 24–10.

 On January 6, 2019, in the Bears' 16–15 loss to the Philadelphia Eagles in a Wild Card playoff game, Smith led the team with seven tackles and made an interception off Nick Foles.

 Smith finished the season with 121 tackles, five sacks, five passes defended, and one interception.
-He received an overall grade of 67.4 from Pro Football Focus in 2018, which ranked him as the 39th highest grade among all qualifying linebackers, and was selected as Pro Bowl alternate.
+He was named to the PFWA All-Rookie Team.
+He was selected as Pro Bowl alternate.